Last updated: March 27, 2023

 What is the Hamilton Password Manager?

-The Hamilton Password Manager was implemented in the spring of 2015 to allow all employees, students, and faculty to manage their passwords from on and off campus.
+The Hamilton Password Manager is a website that allows all employees, students, and faculty to manage their passwords from on and off campus.
 In addition, the Password Manager introduced new password complexity and renewal requirements to ensure better account security.

-After you have changed your password please follow one or more of the links below, where applicable:
+Once you have changed your password, please follow one or more of the links below, where applicable: